wp-plugins/cm-download-manager/readme.txt

 * Admin can define which file extensions are supported
 * User can track from profile his downloads
 * User can receive notification on new support questions
+* User can receive notification on new support questions
+* Plugin is localized.
+We will be happy to add more language files submitted by WP community members, Currently we support: German, Polish.

 **Demo**